Your school's test coordinator, proctors, and test takers each need a school-owned device.

 Use the latest version of a browser listed for your operating system:

-- Windows: Chrome, Edge (Windows 10 only), and Firefox
+- Windows: Chrome, Edge, and Firefox

-- MacOS: Chrome, Firefox, and Safari
+- macOS: Chrome, Firefox, and Safari

 - Linux: Chrome and Firefox